torchlard/Notes/Courses/blockchain.md

 ```
 script contains signature & public key

+### verify signature
+for asymmetric key encrption:
+if use public key encrypt -> then use private key decrypt
+if use private key encrypt -> then use public key decrypt
+results both the same

+1. owner of hash use his private key to encrpyt hash => create signature
+2. other receiver first calc hash, then use public key of owner published, to decrypt signature, compare 2 hash
+-> if same, then signature valid

 ## input & output
 input = ref to output of prev transaction
 ScriptSig = redeem prev transaction output